prb27/CSC207-Convention-Project/phase1/src/readme.txt

             EVENT FUNCTIONS:
             1: View list of talks to be given MESSAGING FUNCTIONS:
-            2: Message all attendees signed up for a talk
+            2: Entities.Message all attendees signed up for a talk
-            3: Message all attendees attending multiple talks
+            3: Entities.Message all attendees attending multiple talks
-            4: Message an attendee attending a talk
+            4: Entities.Message an attendee attending a talk
             5: View Conversations